sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

                                               The timestamp of last current owner update docker-id               = ""/"<container ID>";
-                                              Set to ID of the container, when running, else empty string or missing field. transition_mode = ""/"none"/"to_kube"/"kube_ready";
+                                              Set to ID of the container, when running, else empty string or missing field. transition_mode = ""/"none"/"kube_pending"/"kube_ready"/"kube_stopped";
-                                              Helps dynamic transition from local to kube. absent/""/"none", until first kube deployment.
+                                              Helps dynamic transition to kube deployment.
+                                              When kube deploys:
+                                                If not kube_ready,
-                                              First kube deployment sets to "to_kube" and sleep (does not proceeed).
+                                                   kube_deployment sets to kube_pending and sleeps until stopped.
-                                              The hostcfgd stops local, sets to "kube_ready" and restart kube.
+                                                   The hostcfgd stops service, sets to "kube_ready" and start service. else
-                                              On the next start by kube deployed containere, with mode == kube_ready, it proceeds to run.
+                                                   set to kube_running
+                                                   Proceed to run
+                                                   Durining exiting, set to kube_stopped
 ```

    Transient info: